lucacrippa88/watson-assistant-nodejs/README.md

 ## Features

 This repo is based on the original one (https://github.com/watson-developer-cloud/assistant-simple) and implements a different graphic user interface (GUI).
+With this version you can easily use the implemented CSS classes to fit your website style/images.

 ## Related tutorials